ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

     Showing the directions
     ~~~~~~~~~~~~~~~~~~~~~~

-    To show the directions (for example normals, fiber directions, orientations, etc.) of the model, we can use the :func:`.get_directions_plotter` helper function.
+    Show the directions (such as normals, fiber directions, orientations, etc.) of the model by using the :func:`.get_directions_plotter` helper function.
 This function takes the model, the components to visualize, and some optional parameters.

     The following example shows the orientation and fiber direction of a modeling ply.